mozilla/addons-server/docs/topics/development/testing_and_quality_assurance.md

 ## E2E Testing

-Our project includes end-to-end (E2E) tests written in a separate repository maintained by our QA team.
+Our project includes end-to-end (E2E) tests written in [addons-release-tests](https://github.com/mozilla/addons-release-tests) maintained by our QA team.
 Further documentation on E2E testing will be provided in the future.

 By following these practices and utilizing the tools provided, developers can ensure that the **addons-server** project maintains high standards of code quality and stability.
 For more detailed instructions on specific testing commands and configurations, refer to the project documentation and `pytest` documentation.